• Skip to main content

 Permanent Portfolio Performance vs. S&P 500

-Going back to 1978, we can compare the Permanent Portfolio to the S&P 500 index through July, 2021:
+Going back to 1978, here's a performance backtest of the Permanent Portfolio versus the S&P 500 index and a classic 60/40 portfolio through 2022:

-As we’d expect, the Permanent Portfolio does a pretty great job of mitigating volatility and drawdowns, providing a much smoother ride than the S&P 500.
-Its volatility was less than half that of the S&P 500, and its max drawdown during the Global Financial Crisis of 2008 was roughly 1/4 that of the S&P 500.
-But notice how the risk-adjusted return (Sharpe) is nearly the same for these two very different portfolios.
+As we'd expect, the Permanent Portfolio does a pretty great job of mitigating volatility and drawdowns, providing a much smoother ride than the S&P 500.
+Its volatility has been roughly half that of the S&P 500, and its max drawdown during the Global Financial Crisis of 2008 was roughly 1/3 that of the S&P 500.
+It also does a better job on those things than the 60/40 portfolio.

 Basically, the Permanent Portfolio has still delivered a pretty low return given its risk profile.
 That’s why I said I’d be more likely to use the Golden Butterfly Portfolio or the All Weather Portfolio.
 I’ll show those comparisons in the next sections.